hello2arul/DSA-and-Misc/Tree/Notes.md

 Complete binary tree:
     Completely filled except maybe the last level and the last level should be filled from left to right.

+Self balancing trees:
+1. AVL tree
+   -> has difference between height of left and right subtrees at most 1